Infinity traverses the stars via a Jumpdrive or a Jump Gate.

 Most modern vessels are equipped with a Gravity Induction Drive which uses artificial gravity to provide thrust and maneuverability in combination with an artificial gravitic singularity — essentially a micro-black hole inside the vessel’s drive core — which pulls the vessel through space.
 The main advantage to this thrust system is it requires no fuel, produces no dangerous exhaust, and can be used in atmospheres, orbit and deep space.
 The maximum speed of the drive is 1.1% of Lightspeed (2,046 miles/second).

 A relatively recent invention, the Jump Drive allows starships to create their own wormholes in space-time.
 While the equipment is bulky, the benefits are undeniable.
-These create a wormhole between the ship and a nearby star (which is the easiest point of reference).
-Rather than a star, a Jump Drive can also link into a T3 Jump Gate instead (which are designed to accommodate such traffic).
+A wormhole can be created which engulfs the ship from the inside out and instantly deposit it near an object of sufficient mass (minimum size would be a gas giant or a star).

 For example, Earth has two L-points nearby, one on the near side to the sun, the other on the opposite side.
 Each is about half a million miles away from earth, while the moon is a quarter million miles away twice a day.
 For a standard starship, the distance from the L-point to the Earth would be about a four minute journey.
 The next two L-points are much further away, nearly 13 hours away.
 The final L-point is 27 hours away and must pass near the Sun.